Sudden ionospheric disturbance: Effects on radio waves

 Short wave radio waves (in the HF range) are absorbed by the increased particles in the low altitude D-region of the ionosphere, causing a complete blackout of radio communications.
+Solar flares can also contribute to short‑term disturbances in the upper atmosphere that influence its temperature structure and circulation patterns, linking sudden ionization events in the D‑region to broader space‑weather effects on atmospheric dynamics.
 This is called a short wave fadeout (SWF).
 These fadeouts last for a few minutes to a few hours and are most severe in the equatorial regions where the Sun is most directly overhead.
 Although High Frequency signals suffer a fadeout because of the enhanced D-layer, the Sudden Ionospheric Disturbance enhances long wave (VLF) radio propagation.
 SIDs are observed and recorded by monitoring the signal strength of a distant VLF transmitter.

 A whole array of sub-classes of SIDs exist, detectable by different techniques at various wavelengths: the short-wave fadeout (SWF), the SPA (Sudden Phase Anomaly), SFD (Sudden Frequency Deviation), SCNA (Sudden Cosmic Noise Absorption), SEA (Sudden Enhancement of Atmospherics), etc.